 Is AUAFA a union?

-No. The Alberta Post Secondary Act mandates its formation.
+AUAFA is a member of ACIFA https://www.acifa.ca/ and ACIFA is a member of the Canadian Association of University Teachers. https://www.caut.ca/ The Alberta Post Secondary Act mandates its formation.
 It resembles a union in several ways, but it is not affiliated with any organized labour movement.
-AUAFA is a member of The Alberta Colleges and Institutes Faculty Associations (ACIFA), a body that allows faculty associations from institutions across the province to exchange information and pool resources.
+The Alberta Colleges and Institutes Faculty Associations (ACIFA) is a body that allows faculty associations from institutions across the province to exchange information and pool resources.

 What is “joint consultation”?

 Several times a year, members of AUAFA executive meet with members of University Administration for informal and frank discussions.
 These meetings enable us to discuss issues related to the Collective Agreement and keep lines of communication open.

 Membership fees are determined at the AUAFA Annual General Meeting by the membership.
 Currently memberships fees are 1.32% of every members’ salary.
 This amount is deducted by AUArts's Payroll and forwarded to AUAFA.

 How much money does AUAFA have in reserve?

 At all times a minimum of $30,000 is held in liquid reserve in case of grievance.
 During negotiation years an additional $60,000 is held in a liquid reserve fund in case of arbitration.
 Excess funds are held in long-term guaranteed investments (bonds and coupons) with alternating due dates in case they are needed for legal, arbitration or other purposes.

 What's the difference between the AUAFA Newsletter and the eBulletin?

 The Newsletter is a publication distributed twice per year, typically at the end of the Fall and Winter semesters.
 It features articles by and about faculty: their concerns, interests, research and professional activities.
 It is available digitally at